lluciiiia/EEET2490_Embedded-Systems_Operating-System_Interfacing_A2/README.md

 2. **`/header/gpio.h`**: Depending on your machine configuration set in the previous step, define the machine name in the `gpio.h` file.
 If you're using a Raspberry Pi 3, set `#define RPI3` in the first line.
 Otherwise, you can comment it out or manually change it to `#define RPI4`.

 3. Run the command `make` in your terminal.
+If you are using an external terminal such as Tera Term with a board, ensure to copy the `/object/kernel8.img` file to your SD card.

 4. Enjoy using KimOS!